 British Columbia has a robust system of employee protections under the law that prevent workers from being wrongfully dismissed.
 Wrongful dismissal occurs when an employee in British Columbia is terminated without proper notice or compensation.
 When this happens, the employee has legal options which allow them to receive compensation for an employer’s wrongdoing.
-This compensation can include aggravated damages and sometimes punitive damages that entitle the employee to additional compensation.

 Termination Doesn’t Always Amount to Wrongful Dismissal